Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 In 1985, when he was playing Double-A ball in the Texas League, Mackey was run over at the plate by Kevin Keene who kneed him in the head in the collision.
 Mackey was left dazed and momentarily helpless, suffering from a case of whiplash.
 The entire right side of his body and neck were so sore that he was too stiff to play the next day.

-While all of these injuries and traumas predated the actual emergence of his unique throwing problem, each of them in their own way unconsciously contributed to it.
-This is because the body exquisitely remembers what it was doing and how it was moving whenever it gets injured or experiences anything traumatic.
-In a similar way that muscle memory gets developed for an athlete through many repetitions of the same movement over time, the body also remembers the one-trail learning that’s always involved with upsetting or traumatic experiences.
-Any movements that even approximate the movements that were involved in the original injury or trauma can potentially call up anxiety, muscle tension and disruptive memory details from that old injury.
+While all of these injuries and upsets predated the actual emergence of his unique throwing problem, each of them in their own way unconsciously contributed to it.
+This is because the body exquisitely remembers what it was doing and how it was moving whenever it gets injured or experiences anything upsetting.
+In a similar way that muscle memory gets developed for an athlete through many repetitions of the same movement over time, the body also remembers the one-trail learning that’s always involved with upsetting events.
+Any movements that even approximate the movements that were involved in the original injury can potentially call up anxiety, muscle tension and disruptive memory details from that old injury.
 It’s in this way that a problem in one area, can mysteriously emerge in another, seemingly unrelated area.

 The very first visible signs of Sasser’s throwing yips came in 1987 during an early season game played in Calgary.
 The temperature at game time was uncomfortably cold and sometime during the game Sasser caught a hard foul tip on the upper chest muscles just to the left of his right shoulder.
 The ball managed to get in between the catcher’s protective padding and sent an electric jolt of pain through his shoulder and down into his throwing arm.
 Despite his better judgment, he kept himself in the game and as he did so, his shoulder progressively stiffened up from both the injury and the cold.
 Soon it became impossible for Mackey to pull his right arm back and away from his body in order to cock the ball before the throw.
 To compensate for this limited range of motion, and to protect himself from the intense pain that he experienced whenever he did try to cock his arm back, Mackey began to keep his right arm tucked in close to his body and to flip the ball off of his fingers in order to get it back to the pitcher.
 He continued to do this for two or three days after the injury and soon discovered that for some inexplicable reason, he was unable to get his normal throwing motion back when his shoulder and throwing arm started feeling better.